Adding a name to a war memorial

 The low level memorials created around the Cenotaph in 2012 commemorate the following:

-• Recipients of the Victoria Cross and George Cross (including those transferred to the George Cross in 1940 & 1971 along with those that have passed on that did not transfer)
+- recipients of the Victoria Cross and George Cross (including those transferred to the George Cross in 1940 and 1971 along with those that have passed on that did not transfer)

-• The fallen from 1914-1918
+- the fallen from 1914-1918

-• The fallen from 1939-1945
+- the fallen from 1939-1945

-• Those who have fallen since 1945 (Post 1945 Memorial)
+- those who have fallen since 1945 (Post 1945 Memorial)

-• Individuals from the Merchant Navy during World Wars One and Two
+- Individuals from the Merchant Navy during World Wars One and Two

 - The Boer War

-• Far East Prisoners of War
+- Far East Prisoners of War

 Hamilton Square Regimental Plaques

 A small metal protective bar has been placed to the front and rear of the memorial to allow the public to place crosses and mementoes close to their relative’s name on the plaque.

-Victoria Cross Memorial
+Victoria Cross Memorial Alcove (Wallasey Town Hall)

 This was particularly important as one of the Marines who took part in the operation was Albert Laver from Birkenhead.
 An annual service of remembrance is held at the memorial every December organised by the local Royal Marines Association.

 The HMS Birkenhead tragedy resulted in today’s “Women and Children First” maritime rule.
 The memorial was suggested to the authority by Andy Liston of New Brighton lifeboat station.
 HMS Birkenhead was built by Cammell Laird in 1845.
 John Syvret, Cammell Laird Chief Executive, agreed to allow Cammell Laird apprentices to build the memorial, with the company funding the materials.
 The memorial was unveiled by the Lord Lt Dame Lorna in March 2014.

-The new memorial was unveiled on 30th November 2014 on the centenary of the formation of the Bantams after it was suggested by local author Stephen McGreal.
+The new memorial was unveiled on 30 November 2014 on the centenary of the formation of the Bantams after it was suggested by local author Stephen McGreal.

 Jack Potter (Jack Potter Way, Seacombe)